-Confirmation should take place in the final year of a nurse or midwife's three-year registration period.
+Confirmation should take place in the final year of a nurse, midwife or nursing associate's three-year registration period.

 The confirmation discussion should take place face to face and in an appropriate setting.

-Where a nurse or midwife has an appraisal, confirmation can take place as part of this.
+Where a nurse, midwife or nursing associate has an appraisal, confirmation can take place as part of this.

 We have produced specific information for confirmers guidance to help you in this role.
 It contains everything you need to know about acting as a confirmer.

 Will you contact me as part of revalidation?